Grief and Loss

 2. Anger – The second stage of grief is Anger.
 People that are grieving often become upset with the person or situation which put them in their grief state.
 After all, their life could now be in complete disarray.
 The path of least resistance is anger as opposed to facing the consequences of a loss head on.
 In the case of death, the anger is often focused toward the deceased for leaving that person behind and unable to cope.
 Other times people become angry at themselves if they feel they could have done something more to stop the loss from happening.

-5. Acceptance – The fifth stage of grief is acceptance.
-This is the point where the person experiencing grief no longer is looking backward to try and recover the life they once had with the deceased or other cause of their grief episode.
-It is not to say that they no longer feel the vast array of emotions brought on by their grief, but they are ready to embrace the idea that they are at a new jumping off point in there lives, or at least understand that there is a new beginning on the horizon.
+5. Acceptance – The fifth stage of grief is Acceptance.
+This is the point where the person experiencing grief no longer is looking backward to try and recover the life they once had with the deceased, or other cause of their grief episode.
+It is not to say that they no longer feel the vast array of emotions brought on by their grief, but they are ready to embrace the idea that they are reaching a new point in there lives.
+At this point, they are beginning to understand that there is a new beginning on the horizon.

 Unfortunately, There’s No Simple Answer